mrbrant89/forty-jekyll-theme/_posts/2018-06-30-wthismichael.md

 date: 2018-06-30T00:01:00+00:00
 ---

-The travel and food blog of Michael Brant - follow him on his adventures arond the world and learn about fun food
+The travel and food blog of Michael Brant - follow him on his adventures around the world and learn about fun food